Skip to content

 End Function

-' Two parameterless functions declared in two different ways
+' two parameter-free functions declared in 2 different ways

 End Function